-To ensure that this procedure is fit for purpose and meet the requirements of the HES Threshold Standards the procedure will be:
+To ensure that this procedure is fit for purpose and meets the requirements of the TEQSA Compliance Frameworks the procedure will be:

-- 5.1 internally approved by the Executive Management Team on development or review - 5.2 externally reviewed as part of any independent review of the HES Threshold Standards approved by the Governing Board; - 5.3 internally reviewed by the Responsible Officer every three years from the date of approval (if not earlier). - 5.4 referenced to the applicable HES threshold Standard and/or other legislation/regulation.
+5.1 internally approved by the Executive Management Team on development or review

+- 5.2 externally reviewed as part of any independent review of the TEQSA Compliance Frameworks approved by the Governing Board; - 5.3 internally reviewed by the Responsible Officer every three years from the date of approval (if not earlier). - 5.4 referenced to the applicable TEQSA Compliance Frameworks requirement(s) and/or other legislation/regulation.